-Dance Education, B.A.
+Dance Education and Performance, B.F.A.

-Requirements for the liberal arts major in dance education, B.A. program
+Requirements for the major in dance education and performance, B.F.A. program

 Admission to the dance degree programs

 Admission to the dance degree programs at Oakland University (OU) is a two-tiered process.
 The first step in the process for all students is the entrance audition.
 These auditions are held several times a year and determine whether or not a student will be admitted to OU in any of these degree programs.
 The second step is the major standing audition, which determines whether students may continue in the program, and which degree program they may pursue.